 Not surprisingly, under these circumstances, most producers have come to see their role as investors looking to profit from a business venture than patrons funding the work of artists.
 Their overriding goals are reducing risk and maximizing efficiency.
 This means adapting well-known franchises, spending more on special effects and marketing, playing off the audience’s nostalgia, and sticking with formulas.
 Hence, audiences are treated to absolute dreck like She-Hulk: Attorney at Law, Peter Pan and Wendy, and Velma.
 When writers are tasked with hammering something out in a short amount of time for shortsighted producers who have no imagination, such mediocrity becomes inevitable.

 All this virtually guarantees the use of AI-generated screenplays.
 After all, if producing a movie is now effectively the same as producing a widget on an assembly line, the human element can be dispensed with.
-And if something weird or demonic comes out of it, some minimum-wage intern can do quality control.
-So long as someone famous is in it and there’s already a built-in fanbase, success is assured—until it isn’t.
+And if something , some minimum-wage intern can do quality control.
+So long as someone famous is in it and there’s already a built-in fanbase, success is assured—until .

 Writers have every reason to oppose this, and audiences who care about quality should oppose it, too.
 Producers need to understand that good writing is fundamental to a project’s success and popularity.
 Although it may seem counterintuitive for the WGA to strike at the current moment, perhaps they are sensing the frustration among audiences along with a newfound willingness of producers to come to the table and rethink their business strategy.